By continuing to browse this website, you agree to our use of cookies. Learn more at the Privacy Policy page.

 Vector databases see connections and similarities between embeddings that are not semantically related

-Dedicated vector databases can be further clustered into two buckets: open-source platforms like Qdrant and Chroma and commercially licensed solutions like Weaviate and Pinecone
+Dedicated vector databases can be further clustered into two buckets: open-source platforms like Qdrant, Weaviate, and Chroma, and commercially licensed solutions like Pinecone

 Open source vs commercial vector databases